Ghostbusters: The Video Game: Development

 In 2006, game developer ZootFly started to work on a Ghostbusters game before having secured the rights to develop the game from Sony.
 The company subsequently released videos of an early version of the game.
 The company was unable to secure the rights to develop the game as a Ghostbusters game, continuing to develop the game as a non-Ghostbusters-themed game renamed TimeO.

 Coincidentally, in 2007, Vivendi Games and developer Terminal Reality met with Sony Pictures to discuss the possibility of developing their own Ghostbusters video game.
 The positive reaction that Zootfly's videos garnered helped sell the concept of such a game to Sony.
 After a successful pitch, Terminal Reality started developing the game, eventually stating that the PlayStation 3 would be the lead development platform.
 One feature of the game that Terminal Reality promoted was a crowd artificial intelligence system to be used extensively for a Thanksgiving Day parade level that was eventually cut from the final version.

 The game was officially announced by Vivendi Games subsidiary Sierra Entertainment and Sony Pictures Consumer Products on November 19, 2007, and would be released for all major platforms within the Fall of 2008.

-Development of the game went into limbo when Vivendi Games's merger with Activision to form Activision Blizzard was finalised.
+Development of the game went into limbo when Vivendi Games's merger with Activision to form Activision Blizzard was finalized.
 On July 28, 2008, Activision Blizzard announced that only five Sierra titles would be published through Activision, with Ghostbusters not being one of them.
 The Sierra PR team later confirmed that the game was not, and would not, be canceled.

 In October 2008, Infogrames, the parent company of Atari and Atari Interactive, announced they had picked up the publishing rights to Ghostbusters and The Chronicles of Riddick: Assault on Dark Athena from Activision. to coincide with the 25th anniversary of the first film's theatrical release.
 Infogrames' announcement ended months of speculation.
 At the 2009 Consumer Electronics Show, Sony confirmed that the game would be released on June 16 in North America and June 19 in Europe, alongside Blu-ray releases of the Ghostbusters films.
 In May 2009, Atari Europe sold the European publishing rights to the PlayStation versions of the game to Sony Computer Entertainment Europe for a June 2009 timed exclusive release on the PS3 and PS2, and an Autumn release for the PSP respectively.
 Atari Europe announced they would still release the Wii, Xbox 360 and DS versions in the regions.
 Following Namco Bandai Games' purchase of Atari's European operations and distribution handing over to Namco Bandai Partners, this release schedule remained intact.
-The Xbox 360 version of the game is not region locked, allowing gamers in European markets to import and play the North American Xbox 360 release.